Conversion of Private Limited Company into LLP

 Taxation on the Conversion of Company into LLP

-The conversion of a company into an LLP will not attract any capital gain tax as this conversion is not defined as transfer under the IT Act.
-And also, it will not attract capital gain tax with subject to the following conditions:
+The conversion of a private limited company into an LLP will not attract any capital gain tax as this conversion is not defined as transfer under the IT Act.
+And also, it will not attract capital gain tax subject to the following conditions:

 - All assets and liabilities of the Company enhance the assets and liabilities of the LLP.